Get

 5. Longevity

-Hmong dogs have high strength and endurance and often enjoy long, healthy lives.
-While they are a naturally strong breed, taking care of your dog’s physical and nutritional needs can help enhance its longevity.
+Hmong dogs have high strength and endurance and often live long healthy lives.
+While they are a naturally strong breed, taking care of your dog’s physical and nutritional needs can help enhance their longevity.
 On average, Hmong dogs can live for 15 to 20 years.

 dogster paw divider